ibm-cloudintegration/CP4I-PoT-Public/MQ/Lab_3/Readme.md

 But with all the new features that have been added to the **MQ Console** you can verify the cluster using the MQ console.
 This section will hightlight the MQ console.

 1. Your cluster is also now completely configured.
 Check this from the *MQ Console* of one of three queue managers.
-Click the hyperlink for your mq..a
+Right click the hyperlink for your **mq..a** QMgr and open in new tab

 	![](./images/image20.png)